chenxiunt/LocalRelevant_Geo-Obfuscation/ARTIFACT-EVALUATION.md

 ```bash
 simplified_experiment
 ```
-and the results are stored in the file "cost.mat".
+and the results are stored in the MAT file "cost.mat".
+The computation time of should be around 1.20 to 1.50 seconds.
+Similar to Experiment 1, it takes longer time since the server needs to calculate the cost reference table.
+The variable "NR_LOC" is changed from 1 to 4, and each experiment needs to be repeated for 20 times.

 ## Limitations (Only for Functional and Reproduced badges)
 Describe which tables and results are included or are not reproducible with the provided artifact.